Saint-Adelphe

 According to the French explorer Samuel de Champlain, Batiscan designation comes from an "important Indian captain."
 Different authors attribute the origin of the name Batiscan various interpretations, all of Indian origin "haze" or "crushed bone", "dried meat" and "rushes to the mouth."

 The Post Office is itself designated since 1891 under the name of "Saint-Adelphe-de-Champlain".
-Saint-Adelphe was formerly known as "Pierre-Paul" sector, the name of a tributary of the Batiscan.
+Saint-Adelphe was formerly known as "Pierre-Paul" sector, the name of a tributary of the Batiscan River.

 History

-Jeanot designated as Indian in the 1861 census of Saint-Stanislas, was one of the first residents of Saint-Adelphe.
+One of the first residents of Saint-Adelphe, a certain Jeanot, registered himself as an Indian in the 1861 census.
 His residence was located nearby the Manitou Falls on the banks of the Batiscan River, at the limit of Saint-Stanislas and Saint-Adelphe.
 This sector is also the old limit of two lordship: Sainte-Anne and Batiscan.
-A few years later, a dozen pioneer families are established in the area.
-In the 1860s, a few pioneer families had settled in this area whose name was Father: Asselin, Baillargeon, Baribeau, Carpentier Charest, Gervais, Lafontaine, Lambert said Lavigueur Brouillet, Thivierge and Veillette.
+Few years later, a dozen pioneer families are established in the area.

+In 1860, there were a few settlers, including Veillette, Asselin, Carpentier, Thivierge, Lambert, Baillargeon, Charest, Gervais, Perron, Lafontaine, Baribeau and Lavigueur dit Brouillet.

 During the civil foundation in 1891, the parish of Saint-Adelphe has 56 established families (in addition surnames identified in the 1860s): Ayotte, Boisvert, Bordeleau, Brosseau, Cardinal, Cossette, Side, Francoeur, Gauthier, Germain, Hamelin, Mongrain, Roberge, Sauvageau, St-Arneault, Tiffault.
 Subsequently, families Douville, Gagnon, Plourde and Trépanier came to settle there.

-The ice bridge between Saint-Adelphe and Saint-Stanislas was in operation until the snow removal of intermunicipal roads (around 1949), or until shortly after the Second World War.